 How can a comprehensive, top-down approach help to ensure success?

-Throughout the course of my career, I’ve been involved in several automation and smart manufacturing initiatives for major corporations who have taken a top-down approach.
+A top-down approach is always best.
 When this scenario is in place, the chances of achieving success are quite high for a variety of reasons:

 - The initiative is being driven by leadership to address overall business goals.
 At that point, they know where they want to go and have created a long-term vision around how to extract business value from the technology